-Sapphire also forms in a range of other colours, including colourless, pale pink, orange, green, yellow, violet and brown, called ‘fancy sapphires’.
-These different colour forms are due to some impurities within the mineral.
+But they also come in a wild range of other colours, including colourless, pale pink, orange, green, yellow, violet and brown, called ‘fancy sapphires’.
+These colour forms are due to different oxides within the mineral and they offer a fabulous range of alternatives to other coloured gems which may be less durable.

 With a hardness of 9 on Mohs’ scale, Sapphire is a very durable gemstone for jewellery.